ubarsc/emuformat/README.md

 1. RIOS, in particular version 2.0.5 and above with the on-the-fly statistics and pyramid layers enabled (the default).
-Furthermore with RIOS, the blocksize must be set to 512x512.

 2. gdal_translate -of EMU from another GDAL supported format.
 If available, the statistics and pyramid layers will be copied across from the input file.